-Figure 11 - Mobile-to-mobile interference in the 800 MHz band typically less than that of base stations, as well.
+Figure 11 - Mobile-to-mobile interference in the 800 MHz band

+The FCC limits on OOBE are typically less strict for mobile equipment than for base equipment.
+In addition, the ability of mobile receivers to reject out-of-band signals is typically less than that of base stations, as well.
 Further, it is not possible for filters of practical size for mobile units, such as SAW filters, to significantly attenuate signals in the 2 MHz guardband provided.
 Therefore, practical guardbands are less effective at mitigating interference in mobile-to-mobile scenarios.